 The Projects (Heritage Farm Museum & Village, proposed Hatfield-McCoy ATV Trail Expansion, and a new visitor center/welcome center) have been identified as the priority attractions for in-depth marketing / economic feasibility and location site analysis, while the Hubs (Beech Fork State Park, East Lynn Lake, Cabwaylingo State Forest, Rustic Ravines, the Huntington Museum of Art, WestEdge Factory and Central City Antique District) will be assessed for their overall current tourism contribution, future potential and economic impact.

-- Desk Research, Program Planning, and Orientation: Prior to the fieldwork, the consultancy will conduct a thorough research program of the Exit 8 interchange, the WV152 tourism corridor and the relevant studies to compile the information necessary for the fieldwork engagement to be consolidated and summarized into an Inception Report
+- Desk Research, Program Planning, and Orientation: Prior to the fieldwork, the consultancy conducted a thorough research program of the Exit 8 interchange, the WV152 tourism corridor and the relevant studies to compile the information necessary for the fieldwork engagement to be consolidated and summarized into an Inception Report

-- For Phase 2, the consultancy will travel to Huntington / WV152 to assess specified tourism attractions and engage with key leaders to develop insight and data for the study’s market definition and financial feasibility objectives.
-Information will be collected on target market segments, traveler services available, activity and benefit segmentation, and product offer potential.
+- For Phase 2, the consultancy traveled to Huntington / WV152 to assess specified tourism attractions and engage with key leaders to develop insight and data for the study’s market definition and financial feasibility objectives.
+Information was collected on target market segments, traveler services available, activity and benefit segmentation, and product offer potential.

-- With the fieldwork, data and conceptual visioning completed in Phase 2, Solimar will begin the consolidated feasibility analysis and report writing for the draft Study Report.
+- With the fieldwork, data and conceptual visioning completed in Phase 2, Solimar began the consolidated feasibility analysis and report writing for the draft Study Report.

-- For the final phase, Solimar will return to Huntington / WV152 to share the draft study report and obtain feedback and input from project stakeholders involved in previous phases.
-In addition to finalizing the draft report, the consultant will also work with stakeholders to create a roadmap framework for WV152 tourism success which will include an advocacy plan addressing the framework’s key tourism corridor and welcome center recommendations.
+- For the final phase, Solimar returned to Huntington / WV152 to share the draft study report and obtain feedback and input from project stakeholders involved in previous phases.
+In addition to finalizing the draft report, the consultant also worked with stakeholders to create a roadmap framework for WV152 tourism success which will include an advocacy plan addressing the framework’s key tourism corridor and welcome center recommendations.